fbpierazzi/fbpierazzi.github.io/_pages/opportunities.md

 nav_order: 6
 ---

-I am always looking for motivated  Ph.D. students to join my team at King's College London.
+I am always looking for motivated  Ph.D. students to join my team at UCL.
 If you are a prospective candidate, I invite you to read this page before contacting me for Ph.D./research opportunities.

 ## My Research Area

 My main area of expertise is at the intersection of **systems security** and **machine learning**, with emphasis on network security and malware analysis.
 My research aims to design **cybersecurity solutions** able to learn **behavioral models** that can be used to detect **novel attacks and threats**, and that generate **interpretable decisions** to assist security analysts in protecting systems and organizations.
-I am particularly interested in challenging scenarios such as unsupervised learning (e.g., no a-priori attack examples), fast evolving threats (high non-stationarity), and smart adversaries (adversarial ML attacks).
+I am particularly interested in challenging scenarios such as domain shift (e.g., no a-priori attack examples), fast evolving threats (high non-stationarity), and smart adversaries (adversarial ML attacks).

 To get a better idea of the type of research I do, and to see if you like it, I recommend you to read/skim some of my [latest papers](/publications/).

 I am looking to solve problems in many domains with incoming students, including (but not limited to):

-- Problem-Space Adversarial ML
+- Embedding Expert Knowledge in ML Systems
 - Explainable Security
 - Systems Security
-- Automated security testing
+- Automated Security Testing
-- Malware Analysis

 ## Prospective Ph.D.
 Candidates